mp-se/espframework/README.md

 ### Branch 1.2 (Main branch)

-- Based on 1.1 this is migreted to work with Arduino 2.x and 3.x
+- Based on 1.1 this is migrated to work with Arduino 2.x and 3.x

+### Branch 2.0 (Development - IDF branch)

+- Based on 1.2 this is being refactored to work with ESP-IDF and as framework